chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

 ### Table of Contents

-Immediately after the the introduction a table of contents must be provided:
+Immediately after the introduction a table of contents must be provided:

 * It must be placed under the bolded word "**Contents**" .
 * It must contain an ordered list of the second-level headers (`##`) used for [Sections](#Sections).